 - Do you know their income level, what types of jobs they do, or their purchasing power?

 - Is there a way for us to know their dreams and hopes?

 So, when you select a generic target audience for your business, you miss many marketing opportunities by not knowing how to address them properly.

 That is why you need to learn the right way to select a target market and audience for your eCommerce business.

-But first, do you know the difference between a target market and a target audience?
+We’ll start by learning the difference between a target market and a target audience.